 Although this bowl of Bur Bur Pulut Hitam is not as thick as the regular ones we often get in hawker centres, its flavours were still strong and intense, making this bowl of pulut hitam very addictive.

-Today, ah bailings are no longer restricted to its traditional flavours.
+Today, ah ballings are no longer restricted to its traditional flavours.
 Many stalls have introduced new fillings and soup flavours in order to attract new customs and keep regulars returning.
-One hawker that managed to do this really well is 75 Ah Bailing, which has been serving this traditional treat since 1947.
+One hawker that managed to do this really well is 75 Ah Balling, which has been serving this traditional treat since 1947.

-Helmed by its third-generation owner, Mr Alvin Aw (grandson of 75 Ah Bailing’s original owner) and his wife, 75 Ah Bailing sells these glutinous rice balls in six different fillings, with four soup choices.
-Not only that, but customers also have the choice of fillings they want in their soup, making every bowl of ah bailing wholly customisable.
+Helmed by its third-generation owner, Mr Alvin Aw (grandson of 75 Ah Bailing’s original owner) and his wife, 75 Ah Balling sells these glutinous rice balls in six different fillings, with four soup choices.
+Not only that, but customers also have the choice of fillings they want in their soup, making every bowl of ah balling wholly customisable.

 Tau suan which is essentially split mung bean soup is a traditional dessert that is believed to aid the body in reducing heatiness.
 Whilst some might be crazily in love with this dessert, others might find its starchy texture a little unusual and off-putting.